 The individuals or groups identified by an organization/independent artist as those for whom the organization’s activities are intended.

 Individual who is best able to provide information regarding application content and activities described in the grant application.

 Services rendered under contract to another party (agency, school, organization, company, or individual), and revenues derived from such services.

 Money paid by an organization for artwork or other goods intended for subsequent sale, with proceeds benefiting the organization.

 The process by which an idea moves from initial thought to fruition.
 This may include inspiration, intention, and philosophy that influences the evolution of the idea to implementation.
-See MSDE’s Creative Process Maps.
+(See the Maryland State Department of Education’s Creative Process Maps.)

-Pedagogy that recognizes the importance of including culture in all aspects of learning through equitable and inclusive practices that promote high expectations.
+Pedagogy that recognizes the importance of including culture in all aspects of learning through equitable and inclusive practices and relevant curricula that promote high expectations.

 The systematic charging of the diminished value of fixed assets to annual expenditures.

 Differentiated Learning or Instruction